danielbodnar/awesome-stars/README.md

 - [eugeneyan/applied-ml](https://github.com/eugeneyan/applied-ml) - 📚 Papers & tech blogs by companies sharing their work on data science & machine learning in production.
 - [huggingface/datasets](https://github.com/huggingface/datasets) - 🤗 The largest hub of ready-to-use datasets for ML models with fast, easy-to-use and efficient data manipulation tools
 - [google/mediapipe](https://github.com/google/mediapipe) - Cross-platform, customizable ML solutions for live and streaming media.
-- [katanaml/sparrow](https://github.com/katanaml/sparrow) - Data extraction with ML and LLM
+- [katanaml/sparrow](https://github.com/katanaml/sparrow) - Data processing with ML and LLM
 - [HumanSignal/label-studio](https://github.com/HumanSignal/label-studio) - Label Studio is a multi-type data labeling and annotation tool with standardized output format
 - [opencv/cvat](https://github.com/opencv/cvat) - Annotate better with CVAT, the industry-leading data engine for machine learning.
 Used and trusted by teams at any scale, for data of any scale.
 - [UniversalDataTool/universal-data-tool](https://github.com/UniversalDataTool/universal-data-tool) - Collaborate & label any type of data, images, text, or documents, in an easy web interface or desktop app.